 Maintaining Ideal Relative Humidity Levels in the Home

 The best tools to keep relative humidity at ideal levels in your home year-round are whole-home humidifiers and dehumidifiers.
 These systems are integrated into your home’s heating and cooling system and automatically adjust their performance based on the humidity level in your home.
 Utilize a humidifier in winter months when air is naturally drier, and a dehumidifier in the summer when air naturally carries more moisture.

-Portable humidifiers can help add moisture to a room, alleviating dry skin and preventing damage to wood floors or furniture.
-Our top-rated humidifier for a large room is the Levoit LV600HH Hybrid Ultrasonic Humidifier.
+Portable humidifiers can also help add moisture to a room, alleviating dry skin and preventing damage to wood floors or furniture.
+Our top-rated humidifier for a large room is the Levoit LV600HH 6L Warm and Cool Mist Ultrasonic Humidifier.
 You’ll get 60 hours of operation time from this unit when it’s set to the lowest mist setting.
-The Levoit humidifier modifies the humidity level in rooms up to 753 square feet, but if you have a smaller space, check out our list of best portable humidifiers.
+The Levoit humidifier modifies the humidity level in rooms up to 753 square feet, but if you have a smaller space, check out our list of the pros and cons of different types of portable humidifiers.

 If your home often feels hot and sticky, a dehumidifier may help.
-The FRIGIDAIRE Energy Star 50-pint Dehumidifier removes up to 50 pints of water from the air in your home each day.
-The automatic shut-off and full tank alert will let you know when the 2-gallon capacity bucket needs emptying.
-Pair this device with a digital hygrometer to monitor and maintain a comfortable environment in your home.
+Depending on the size unit you buy, the Frigidaire FFAD2233W1 Dehumidifier can remove up to 60 pints of water from the air in your home each day.
+Pair this device with a digital hygrometer to monitor and maintain a comfortable humidity level in your home.